 The Length field is 1 octet long and set to value 2.

-The association category bitmap field is one octet in length and is used to indicate one or more categories of STAs that can associate with the AP in the following time duration.
-If the bit position n of the bitmap equal to 1, STAs of association category n can associate with the AP before the following time duration expires.
-The bitmap value of zero indicates that no STA of that corresponding ASC should attempttoassociate with the AP.
+The Initial Link Setup Category Bitmap field is one octet in length and indicates one or more initial link setup categories (ILSC) of STAs that are allowed to associate with the AP during the following time as indicated in the ILS Time field.
+If the bit position n of the bitmap equal to 0, STAs of ILSC n are not allowed to attempt initial link setup with the AP before the time specified in the DILS Time fieldexpires.
+A bit value of 1 in the bitmap indicates that the STA with corresponding ILSCbit value is allowed to attempt fast initial link setup with the AP.

-The Time Duration filed is one octet in length and is used by the AP to indicate the time duration during which the STAs with ASC bit 0 should not associate with the AP; all classes can associate with the AP after the time expires.
+The ILS Time field is an unsigned integer that specifies the time, expressed in units of TUs beginning with the transmission of the frame with Differentiated Initial Link Setup element and ending after the ILS Time elapses, during which the STAs with their ILSC bit 0 are not allowed to attempt initial link setup with the AP; all categories of STAs can attempt initial link setup with the AP after the time expires.

-The association categories are defined as in Table 8-*02.
+The initial link setup categories are defined as in Table 8-ai02.

-Table 8-**02
+Table 8-ai02